M2-brane surface operators and gauge theory dualities in Toda: Gauge Theory Dualities as Toda Symmetries

-We thus find that conjugation of all momenta (with subsequent Weyl reflexions) relates two correlators which correspond to SQCD with \(U(\Nc)\) and \(U(\Nf-\Nc)\) gauge groups.
+We thus find that conjugation of all momenta (with subsequent Weyl reflections) relates two correlators which correspond to SQCD with \(U(\Nc)\) and \(U(\Nf-\Nc)\) gauge groups.
 Converting the relation between momenta to gauge theory variables, we find \(m^\dual_s = \frac{\I}{2} - m_s\) and \(\anti{m}^\dual_s = \frac{\I}{2} - \anti{m}_s\), as we claimed below~\eqref{Seiberg-Z}.\footnote{A global \(U(1)\) gauge transformation is identical to the flavour symmetry which shifts \(\I m_s\) and \(-\I\anti{m}_s\) by the same amount.
 This has no physical effect: the Toda correlator is invariant, and the partition function is multiplied by a power of~\(\abs{z}^2\).
 Dual twisted masses are only defined up to such a shift, which also alters~\(\delta_0\).}

-In our normalization, both generic and non-degenerate operators are Weyl reflexion invariant, without reflexion amplitudes.
+In our normalization, both generic and non-degenerate operators are Weyl reflection invariant, without reflection amplitudes.
 The two Toda CFT correlators are thus equal, and we divide the factor relating the \(S^2\)~partition functions and Toda CFT correlator for one theory by the factor for the other theory to find (for \(\anti{\Nf}=\Nf\))

-We recognize the factor \(a(z,\bar{z}) = \abs{z}^{2\gamma_0-2\gamma_0^\dual} \abs{1-(-1)^{\Nf} z}^{2\gamma_1-2\gamma_1^\dual}\) announced in~\eqref{Seiberg-a}.
+We recognize the factor \(a(z,\bar{z}) = \abs{z}^{2\gamma_0-2\gamma_0^\dual} \abs{1-(-1)^{\Nf+\Nc-1} z}^{2\gamma_1-2\gamma_1^\dual}\) announced in~\eqref{Seiberg-a}.
 The ratio \(A/A^\dual\) simplifies:

 The hypermultiplets masses~\eqref{part-mst} involved in the \(S^4_b\)~partition functions~\eqref{ZS4-free} associated to the electric and magnetic theories are

 thus the constant factor is

 The one-loop determinants of free mesons appear here thanks to the shift by~\(b\) in \(\I m_{st}^\dual = b-\I m_{st}\), which relies on the shift between \(m_{st}\) and \(\frac{-1}{b}(m_s+\anti{m}_t)\) in~\eqref{part-mst}.
 We obtain this constant factor more directly for any \(\anti{\Nf}\leq\Nf\) in the next section.